EDITORIAL: House bill sets some rules for Medicaid claims

 As Rep. Bush stated “No matter what Medicaid delivery system the state chooses to move forward — whether managed care or a state model — we must ensure Oklahomans can access quality health care.”

-There are only nine weeks left in the legislative session, and the top priority of the session – management of Medicaid expansion – is still unsettled.
+There are only nine weeks left in the legislative session, and the top priority of the session — management of Medicaid expansion — remains unsettled.
 May 28 and July 1 is a very short turnaround for a government program that will account for billions of taxpayer dollars.

 Commented